HMS Triumph (S93): 2013

 In May 2013, her refit was reported complete and she returned to operational duties which continued to 2018.

-2022
+Final commission

-Following the Integrated Review of 2020, her service was extended by 18 months, now to continue until the end of 2024.
+Following the Integrated Review of 2020, her service was extended by 18 months, to continue until 2025.

 In December 2022, the submarine was reported to have returned to sea for post-refit trials, following a four-year refit to extend her service life to about 2024/25.
-In January 2023, the submarine was reported to have deployed to the Clyde naval base, likely for operational sea training.
+In January 2023, the submarine was reported to have deployed to the Clyde naval base, probably for operational sea training.

+As of late 2024, the submarine remained active operating out of the Devonport naval base.
+In December 2024, the submarine departed Faslane for the final time sailing to Devonport for her planned decommissioning in the new year.

 Home port and affiliations

-Triumph is part of the Devonport Flotilla based at Devonport.
+Triumph was part of the Devonport Flotilla based at Devonport.